funcx-faas/helm-chart/README.md

 Non-goals:

 * Using the helm charts to deploy to the live/dev systems.
+[TODO: crossref to the actual notes for that]
-* Customising your helm deploy.
+* Customising your helm deploy. [well, actually maybe that is a goal - but there are some notes in another file for that so they should be crosslinked]

 # About benc's notes